 Using a humble can of pinto beans, along with some other basic ingredients, you can whip up these pinto bean fritters in minutes!
-They’re easy, flavourful and just hit the spot, especially when enjoyed straight outta the pan after they’ve been fried until golden brown and crispy.
+They’re easy, flavourful and just hit the spot, especially when enjoyed straight out of the pan after they’ve been fried until golden brown and crispy.

 I can’t tell you how excited I am to be sharing this pinto bean fritter recipe with you guys!

-Yes, beans excites me.
-I live an extraordinary life, I know, lol.
+Yes, beans excite me.
+I live an extraordinary life, I know, LOL.

 But you know why this recipe excites me so much?